brianshumate/vaultron/README.md

 #### Docker Container / OS

-To better facilitate requirements, advanced troubleshooting, and debugging, the following capabilities are added:
+To better facilitate requirements like advanced troubleshooting and debugging, the following capabilities are added to the specified containers:

 - Vault containers:
   - `IPC_LOCK`